Salimah Ali: Early life and education

-After beginning her photography career by shooting photos of babies and newlyweds, Ali got her first break while studying at LaGuardia Community College.
-She saw a poster advertising an Eddie Kendricks concert and contacted the show's promoter to ask if she could photograph the Kendricks.
-The promoter told her yes, and that opened the door for Ali to continue photographing other musicians, including Stevie Wonder; Patti LaBelle; Earth, Wind, and Fire; Bob Marley; and others.
+After beginning her career with photographs of children and weddings, Ali received her first major assignment while a student at LaGuardia Community College.
+After seeing a poster for an Eddie Kendricks concert, she contacted the show's promoter for permission to photograph Kendricks; the resulting access led to commissions to photograph other musicians, including Stevie Wonder, Patti LaBelle, Earth, Wind & Fire, Bob Marley, Grace Jones, Eartha Kitt, and Teddy Pendergrass.
 Ali later transferred to the Fashion Institute of Technology, where she earned an associate's degree in photography.